aavamedi/aava-api-integrations/README.md

 Please note that as GraphQL has deviated from REST, some practices, such as relying only on HTTP response codes, are not sufficient.
 The reason for including this implementation is merely to demonstrate that it _can_ be used.

+## Python client

+Python client is a standalone solution that relies on GraphQL-python (gql) library.
+Accessing Aava API facilities is ready to use as is, so only data retrieval modules need to be written and configured.
+An included sample module uses hard coded values to demonstrate how the data is structured.

 # Running

 Before running either application, copy `properties-template.json` to `properties.json` and